Charlton CE Primary School

-The Pupil Premium was introduced in April 2011 and is additional funding that the government gives to schools for each pupil on roll where they are deemedto to be disadvantaged.
+The Pupil Premium was introduced in April 2011 and is additional funding that the government gives to schools for each pupil on roll where they are deemed to be disadvantaged.
 The Pupil Premium is allocated to those who are currently entitled to FSM (Free School Meals), those who have been eligible for FSM at any point in the last six years (also known as Ever 6 FSM).
-It also allocated to children who are, or who have been, looked after by the local authority and for those children whose parents are currently serving in the armed forces.
-The Pupil Premium funding must be spent on the pupils to support their education but it is for the school to determine and be accountable for how it is spent.
+It is also allocated to children who are, or who have been, looked after by the local authority and for those children whose parents are currently serving in the armed forces.
+The Pupil Premium funding must be spent on pupils to support their education, but it is for the school to determine and be accountable for how it is spent.

 How do I find out if I am eligible?

-Alternatively, please pop in to see Mrs. Macleod, in the school office who will help you make an application, which is quick, simple and discreet.
-Children in Reception, Year 1 and Year 2 are automatically entitled to Free School Meals, but don’t let this stop you applying for Pupil Premium as there are so many ways your child can benefit. * A letter explaining who is eligible was sent to parents in September.
+Alternatively, please pop in to see our office staff who will help you make an application.
+Children in Reception, Year 1 and Year 2 are automatically entitled to Free School Meals, as pary of the Universal Free School Meals Scheme, but don’t let this stop you applying for Pupil Premium as there are so many ways your child can benefit.

 How will my child benefit?

 As a school, we seek to provide every child with the best possible learning experiences.
 We have high aspirations for our children and are determined to give each child an equal chance of success.
-Using Pupil Premium, we are able to provide a range of additional support with the aim of improving their progress and attainment such as additional targeted support.
-We also believe that enrichment experiences are essential and, through Pupil Premium, we are able to support families by providing financial assistance with Breakfast and After School Club, music tuition, any fee-paying clubs run by outside agencies trips and uniform.
+Using Pupil Premium, we are able to provide a range of additional support with the aim of improving their progress and attainment.
+We also believe that enrichment experiences are essential and, through Pupil Premium, we are able to support families by providing financial assistance for Breakfast and After School Club, music tuition and financial assistance with school trips and uniform.
 We also strongly recommend that any child entitled to Pupil Premium takes the opportunity to enjoy free school meals.